odpi/egeria-docs/site/docs/types/2/0220-Files-and-Folders.md

 - *pathName* - this is the fully qualified path name for the file.
 - *fileName* - this is the file name for the file including file extension.
-* *fileType* - this is the typical file extension for this type of file.
-The values for this attribute can be managed in a valid value set.
+* *fileType* - this is the name of the file type.
+The values for this attribute can be managed in a [file type](/concepts/deployed-implementation-type/#file-type) valid value set.
 * *fileExtension* - this is the actual file extension for this file.
 The values for this attribute can be managed in a valid value set.

 There are subtypes for *DataFile* that identify the format of the file: